Die Mannequin: History

-Rising from the ashes of Care Failure's first four-piece band "The Bloody Mannequins", Die Mannequin started in the spring of 2006 when Failure recorded her first EP, How to Kill, on How To Kill Records/Cordless Recordings.
+Originating from Care Failure's first four-piece band "The Bloody Mannequins", Die Mannequin started in the spring of 2006 when Failure recorded her first EP, How to Kill, on How To Kill Records/Cordless Recordings.
 She sang, played guitar and bass on this EP because she did not have a permanent backing band at that time.
 Death from Above 1979's Jesse F. Keeler took care of the drum duties as well as production.
-The E.P. featured four songs and was produced by Keeler and partner Al-P from MSTRKRFT and was mastered by Ryan Mills at Joao Carvalho Mastering.
-Care Failure was also a member of the supergroup The Big Dirty Band, which included members from the Canadian hardrock band Rush, amongst others.
-They have recorded a cover version and video of The Bobby Fuller Four song I Fought The Law.
+The EP featured four songs and was produced by Keeler and partner Al-P from MSTRKRFT and was mastered by Ryan Mills at Joao Carvalho Mastering.
+Care Failure was also a member of the supergroup The Big Dirty Band, which included members from the Canadian hard rock band Rush, amongst others.
+They have recorded a cover version and video of The Bobby Fuller Four song "I Fought The Law".
 This video also featured Anthony Useless, even though he did not play on any of the recordings.
 It was featured as a soundtrack to the 2006 movie Trailer Park Boys: The Movie.

 Failure later hired two of her longtime friends, Ethan Deth (of Toronto band Kïll Cheerleadër) and Pat M. (a.k.a.
-Ghostwolf), to play bass and drums.
+Ghostwolf) to play bass and drums.
 Deth was quickly replaced by Anthony "Useless" Bleed, also from Kïll Cheerleadër.
 He played bass guitar and provided backing vocals.
 Managed by Shull Management, Die Mannequin signed with EMI Publishing in the summer of 2006, and began their own record label, How To Kill Records which is distributed by Warner Music Canada.
 They were booked as one of the opening bands for Guns N' Roses' eastern leg of their 2006 North-American tour.